dbehrlich/dbehrlich.github.io/_posts/2016-10-15-daniel-ehrlich-direct-feedback-alignment.md

 <h3>Feedback Alignment Methods</h3>

-<p>Feedback Alignment proposes the use of random fixed weight matrices to propogate error through a neural network for the purpose of weight updates.
-Direct feedback alignment (DFA) takes this concept further, and instead propogates the error directly through a single random weight matrix to its respective layer.
+<p>Feedback Alignment proposes the use of random fixed weight matrices to propagate error back through a neural network during training.
+Direct feedback alignment (DFA) takes this concept further, and instead transfers the error directly through a single random weight matrix to its respective layer.
 As such it consitutes a nearly local update rule.
-The purpose of this post is to explain the DFA update rule as well as compare its performance against traditional backprop. </p>
+The purpose of this post is to explain the DFA update rule(coming soon) as well as compare its performance against traditional backprop. </p>

 <h3>Results</h3>